Technology, customer focus and carrier collaborations, see the hot topics from #NDC17 here

 “The carrier is the only human contact your customer meets in the delivery process.
 It is therefore important that you are nice to your carrier, in order for them to feel like they are a part of your brand and deliver a good customer experience,” emphasized James Doyle in his own presentation and in the panel debate, where the panelists’ Palle Esenbensen from Coop.dk, Andreas Thimour from Zimply Solved and Anton Hagberg from Komplett.no, backed him up.

 The panel disagreed on the topic of the number of delivery options, where Palle Esenbensen was advocating for multiple delivery options, were Andreas Thimour and James Doyle of another opinion and believed that fewer and more transparent delivery options were more important.
-However, all agreed that the customer should always be in the center of the strategic and practical choices, a company makes in relation to e-commerce and delivery.
+However, all agreed that the customer focus should always be in the center of the strategic and practical choices, a company makes in relation to e-commerce and delivery.

 The customer focus was also a part of the presentations of both Anton Hagberg from Komplett.no and Mike Walsh from Tomorrow.
 “Customers only want to shop one place, when shopping online.
 Therefore, the future growth in e-commerce will happen at online marketplaces, ” said Anton Hagberg, as he explained why Komplett.no is currently transforming from a traditional online shop to an online marketplace like Amazon.
-Mike Walsh focused more on how you, as a business, put the customer in the center by asking the right questions: Who are your customers and what do they want?
+Mike Walsh focused more on how you, as a business, put the customer focus in the center by asking the right questions: Who are your customers and what do they want?
 That way you always force yourself to innovate your products and services in relation to the customers’ development.

 More tracking in the future’s sustainable truck